-From Table 10, it is evident that male has 141.8 % higher odd ratio to find Wikipedia favorable than female and non-registered users on the Wikipedia website find it 42.6% less favorable as compared to registered users.
+From Table 10, it is evident that the odds for male to find Wikipedia favorable is 1.418 as high as female.
+The odds for non-registered users on the Wikipedia website is 42.6% as compared to registered users.
 Also, those who are in science domain (domain-2) gave a more favorable rating to Wikipedia (198.3% higher), and Engineering students (domain-4) gave a more favorable rating (126.3% higher).
 However, Arts & Humanities (domain-1), Health Sciences (domain-3) and Law & Politics (domain-5) students gave 73.7%, 98.7% and 53.7% lower odd ratio to Wikipedia.

 From these analyses, we come to our final model shown below for the logistic regression of predictors for Wikipedia Perception: